The Florida Bar

 What Is Adoption?

-Adoption means the act of creating a legal relationship between parent and child where it did not previously exist, declaring the child to be the child of the adoptive parents and their heir at law and entitled to all the rights and privileges and subject to all the obligations of a child born to such adoptive parents.
+Adoption means the act of creating a legal relationship between parent and child where it did not previously exist, declaring the child to be the legal child of the adoptive parents and their heirs at law, entitled to all the rights and privileges and subject to all the obligations of a child born to such adoptive parents.

 Any person, minor or adult, may be adopted.
 Siblings may be adopted together.